-- Ensuring that all equipment and facilities comply with existing codes of practice. - Maintain and regularly review a register of accidents and significant incidents. - Maintain and regularly review a comprehensive Hazard Sources List. - That staff be provided with appropriate information, training, supervision and equipment. - Emergency Procedures are practiced once per Term. - All visitors to the College must report to the Main Office on arrival and departure. - The College aims to manage workplace stress by ensuring effective forward planning focused professional development and communication with staff.
+- Ensuring that all equipment and facilities comply with existing codes of practice. - Maintaining and regularly reviewing a register of accidents and significant incidents. - Maintaining and regularly reviewing a comprehensive Hazard Sources List. - Ensuring that staff are provided with appropriate information, training, supervision and equipment. - Scheduling Emergency Procedure exercises once per Term. - Requiring that all visitors to the College report to the Main Office on arrival and departure. - Performing regular inspections/audits of College property.

+The College aims to manage workplace stress by ensuring effective forward planning focused professional development and communication with staff.
 Appropriate support will be made available to staff where required.
-Refer to Stress Control Plan (Appendix B, page 27) - Regular inspections/audits of College property.
+Refer to Stress Control Plan (Appendix B, page 27)